ZiadAlMoqamar/Test-Automation-with-JS/README.md

 ## Project Overview

-This project is dedicated to test some of [online store](http://automationpractice.multiformis.com/index.php)'s functionalities through automated testing.
-Utilizing **Nightwatch.js**, I performed end-to-end UI tests that simulate real user interactions.
+This project is dedicated to testing some of [online store](http://automationpractice.multiformis.com/index.php)'s functionalities through automated testing.
+Utilizing **Nightwatch.js**, I perform end-to-end UI tests that simulate real user interactions.
 Also, I rigorously test the `mock-user-auth` [npm package](https://www.npmjs.com/package/mock-user-auth) with **Jest** and **Supertest** [npm package](https://www.npmjs.com/package/supertest) to validate all possible flows, focusing on the robustness of API endpoints by testing with both valid and invalid body requests and tokens.
 Integration with **CircleCI** ensures that with each commit to the main branch, our suite of UI and API tests are executed.

 ## Getting Started